wapo6604/wapo6604.github.io/_pages/03_Personal.md

 Physics Society - Jeremy Magazine Author
 - I have written articles for the Jeremy Magazine Issue 2.
-Feel free to check the articles out on my <a href="{{ 'research' | prepend: site.baseurl }}">Projects</a>  page!
+Feel free to check the articles out on my<a href="https://wapo6604.github.io/research/">Projects</a>
+  page!

 ### Art: